This post was originally published in February, 2020. Last updated: February 15, 2022.

 - What type of content are your customers interested in?

-- What type of bloggers and influencers create/post such content?
+- What type of bloggers and influencers create or share such content?

 First, create a list of topics your customers would be interested in.
 In the context of our example, here are a few topics that your customers would like to know more about: